clectric-diy/clectric-diy.github.io/README.md

 Members of [our SynthDIY community](https://github.com/orgs/clectric-diy/discussions) are designing and/or using modules, and related hardware, for the [AE Modular format](AE-Modular.md).
 Including the [Spark](https://github.com/clectric-diy/Spark-AE), an Electrosmith Daisy Seed based module, and the associated [FLUX](https://github.com/clectric-diy/FLUX) firmware.

+Whenever possible, we use open source software to ensure that there's a low barrier to entry for new folks starting up and because it's often the best software available.
+[KiCad](KiCad) is a good example.

 Please review our information about [licensing](licensing.md) and join us in our [discussion forum](https://github.com/orgs/clectric-diy/discussions) to learn more.